ibm-js/requirejs-dplugins/docs/svg.md

 </svg>
 ```

-If the first `<svg>` tag of your graphic holds an `id` attribute, this id will be used as the reference.
-Otherwise, the name of the file is used.
+If the first `<svg>` tag of your graphic should have an `id` attribute which will be used as the reference.

 ## Build
 The build step will merge all graphics in one sprite beforehand and save the result in a `<layer>.svg`.